 Views are built via a handy interface by choosing which data you want to display on your website, and how.
 The tool makes a query to your website’s database to fetch the necessary data and displays it according to the criteria you specify.
 In this way, you can display a page with your latest articles, create an image slideshow, build an interactive map, show a block with related content, and so much more.

-Having Views as part of the Drupal core is incredibly convenient because everything is available out of the box, there is nothing to install, and no individual updates are required for the modules.
+Having Views as part of the Drupal core is incredibly convenient because everything is available out of the box, there is nothing to install.
+Moreover no individual updates are required for the modules.
 Additionally, standard administration tools are built with Views, allowing for site builders to modify their functionality without touching any code.
 In Drupal 7 where Views are not included in the core, this module remains the 2nd most popular contributed module among 40,000+ others.

 How to work with Drupal Views: key concepts and settings